 Grab some butter and your spread of choice because these perfect homemade crumpets are what it’s all about.
-So easy to make with just a handful of ingredients, you’ll have this tasty breakfast served up in no time.
+So easy to make with just a handful of ingredients, you’ll have this tasty breakfast or tea-time snack served up in no time.

 If you love cooking up a good weekend brekky or brunch treat as much as I do, you’ll love these crumpets along with my English Pancakes, Double Chocolate Pancakes or these Pecan Cinnamon Rolls with Coffee Icing.

 Crumpets are a yeasted breakfast bread that is cooked in a pan.
 Crumpets are well known for their holey tops and funnel like, chewy insides.
 Here in Australia, we most often seem to eat them for breakfast or sometimes a snack but in the UK these are well and truly thought of as an afternoon tea snack.

 Let me tell you, these crumpets are perfect.
 They have the right texture and light flavour making them the perfect vehicle for your favourite toppings.

 One of the great things about crumpets is the small number of ingredients making it a very simple recipe.